lucaborgmann/RD_TableTool_WinForms/README.md

 </p>
 <p>
   When the GUI opens, you can specify the name and label of the table under "TableSetup".
 Using the checkboxes, you can additionally create other elements such as DataEntities or MenuItems.
+  In the lower DataGrid section, you can enter properties for each individual table field.
 </p>

 <h2>Item Source:</h2>